Ahmar004/Pharmacy-Management-System/concepts.md

 **Why this matters for our project:** every database call (fetching medicines, checking prescriptions, saving a sale) is an I/O operation.
 We'll write these using `async/await` syntax, which is just a cleaner way to write asynchronous, non-blocking code without deeply nesting callbacks.

+### 3.3.1 Concurrent vs Parallel — Node.js Is Concurrent, Not Parallel

+**The core difference**

+- **Parallel** = two things *actually* happening at the exact same instant.
+This requires two separate workers (two CPU cores, two threads) each doing their own task simultaneously.
+- **Concurrent** = two things *appear* to be happening at the same time, but really it's one worker rapidly switching between tasks — doing a little bit of A, then a little bit of B, then back to A — so fast it looks simultaneous, even though at any single moment only one thing is actually being worked on.

+**The single-cashier analogy**

+Imagine one cashier at a counter (this is your one JS thread).

+**Parallel** would be: hire a second cashier.
+Now two customers really are being served at the exact same second, by two different people.

+**Concurrent** (what Node.js does) is: there's still only **one** cashier.
+But instead of serving Customer A from start to finish before even looking at Customer B, the cashier does this:

+1. Takes Customer A's order, sends it to the kitchen, and — instead of standing there waiting — immediately turns to Customer B and takes their order too.
+2. Sends B's order to the kitchen as well.
+3. Whichever order the kitchen finishes first, the cashier goes back, hands it over, then returns to whatever's next.

+From the customers' point of view, it feels like they're both being served "at once" — but if you freeze time at any single moment, the cashier is only ever doing one specific action.
+Never two at literally the same instant.

 ### 3.4 npm and Modules

 **npm** (Node Package Manager) is the tool that comes bundled with Node.js.
 It lets you: